mozilla/standards-positions/CONTRIBUTING.md

 discussions that should happen in the standards body's normal discussion mechanisms from happening instead in the standards-positions issue.
 When it makes sense to do so,
-it's good to raise issues through the normal issue trackers for the specification.
+it's good to raise issues through the normal issue trackers for the proposal.
 However, when doing so, it's worth being careful to avoid giving a *mistaken* impression that engagement in the discussion constitutes support.
 In some cases, avoiding this impression may require having some of the discussion in the standards-positions issue.